C4813/Paint-Table-Wordpress-Shortcodes/paint-tracker-and-mixing-helper/readme.txt

 === Paint Tracker and Mixing Helper ===
-Contributors:
+Contributors: C4813
-Tags: paint, colours, mixing, miniature, hobby, table Requires at least: 6.0
+Tags: paint, colours, mixing, miniature, hobby Requires at least: 6.0
 Tested up to: 6.7
+Requires PHP: 7.4
 Stable tag: 0.10.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Paint Tracker and Mixing Helper lets you keep a structured list of your miniature paints in WordPress and use that data on the front end via three shortcodes:
+Hobby Paint Tracker and Mixing/Shading Helper.

 * A paint table (`[paint_table]`) for listing paints from a range.
 * A two-paint mixing helper (`[mixing-helper]`) for mixing two paints and previewing the result.
 * A shade helper (`[shade-helper]`) that suggests suitable highlight and shadow colours for a base paint.

-Version 0.9.0 adds:
-* A new **“Exclude from shading helper”** toggle per paint.
-* New Quick Edit and Bulk Edit support for the exclude option.
-* Shade-helper logic updated to skip excluded paints.
-* Table rows with no hex now get a watermark and are no longer clickable.
-* Improved Quick Edit field population.

 = Data model =